 Alaksha Surti, a chef who grew up in southern India, is providing NC with a taste of her home and I’m so grateful for it!
 Curry in a Hurry is both a food truck and a vendor in Morgan Street Food Hall.
 We love her butter chicken and garlic naan, but something tells me everything on the menu would be delicious!

 You can never have too many street tacos.
-Thankfully, basically every city in the Triangle has a fantastic one to offer with Las Gringas being an excellent choice for Cary.
+Thankfully, Las Gringas is serving up incredible tacos that you can’t miss.
 The al pastor is cooked on a trompo —a spinning top with pork meat topped with a pineapple.
 The meat gets beautifully charred on the edges and the pineapple juices run down to marinate it.
 Trompo al pastor is hard to come by and this is the only truck I’ve seen do it.
 You can taste the difference!
+Hot tip: order the Mexican egg rolls!

 Mr. A’s Beignets